 The social media campaign also inspires “tons of user-generated content,” Ang says, driving visibility through shared media as well as owned media.

-4. Deluxe: Small Business Revolution season four
+4. Deluxe: Small Business Revolution

 In 2016, small business-focused marketing agency Deluxe started streaming a reality TV show called Small Business Revolution — Main Street.
 The show partnered with the small town of Wabash, Indiana (population 10,112) to offer six of the town’s businesses a share of $500,000 worth of marketing, branding, and business services from the Deluxe team.